SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/README.md

 ## Scenarios

- - [qrcode-producer](./expose-via-http/) - Demontrating how to expose kyma Function via HTTP
+ - [qrcode-producer](./expose-via-http/) - Demonstrating how to expose kyma Function via HTTP
- - [s3uploader](./secret-handling/) - Demontrating how to use k8s confg mpas and secrets to consume configuration necessary i.e to access 3rd party service
+ - [s3uploader](./secret-handling/) - Demonstrating how to use k8s confg maps and secrets to consume configuration necessary i.e to access 3rd party service
- - [ce-coffee](./cloud-events/) - Demontrating how to send and consume cloud events from SAP BTP Event Mesh in kyma Functions
+ - [ce-coffee](./cloud-events/) - Demonstrating how to send and consume cloud events from SAP BTP Event Mesh in kyma Functions
  - [hello-timer](./time-based-trigger/) - Demonstrating how to model a time based trigger for a kyma Function using a k8s CronJob

 ## Prerequisites